 Lumber makes up the largest single product category supplied by building material dealers, and NLBMDA has long had an interest in supporting a stable supply of domestic and foreign wood products needed to supply our nation's homebuilders and construction sector.
-NLBMDA supports responsible forest management policies that promote the environmental sustainability of wood as a resource and maintain the health and continued viability of our nation's federal forests.
-While we support the goals of the Endangered Species Act, Clean Water Act, and other major environmental programs, we believe that private property rights must be protected and balanced with environmental objectives.
-We support cooperative efforts between industry and governmental agencies to work proactively to ensure the environmental and ecological health of forests and private lands.
-We believe the carbon capture potential of appropriately managed forest lands is a strong endorsement for increased emphasis on certified wood use in green construction.
+NLBMDA supports responsible forest management policies that promote the environmental sustainability of wood as a resource and maintain the health and viability of our nation's federal forests.
+While we support the goals of the Endangered Species Act, the Clean Water Act, and other major environmental programs, we believe that private property rights must be protected and balanced with environmental objectives.
+We support cooperative efforts between industry and governmental agencies that proactively work to ensure the environmental and ecological health of forests and private lands.
+We believe the carbon capture potential of appropriately managed forest lands is a strong endorsement for an increased emphasis on certified wood use in green construction.

 Design values for dimensional lumber have long played an important role in ensuring safe and lasting construction.
-NLBMDA supports appropriate, established, and timed design value changes such that no change will threaten the current use or inventory of any species or dimension.
+NLBMDA supports appropriate, established, and timed design value changes that do not threaten the current use or inventory of any lumber species or dimension.
 Sudden changes in these design values without an open, consistent, and transparent process can lead to great uncertainty in the marketplace and unanticipated liability for dealers.
-A change in design values without an appropriate period of time for the marketplace to adjust threatens to devalue the lumber inventory and creates unnecessary stress on all members of the supply chain.
+A change in design values without an appropriate period of time for the marketplace to adjust threatens to devalue the lumber inventory and creates unnecessary stress on all parts of the supply chain.

-- NLBMDA supports reforms to encourage responsible federal forest management that maintains access to domestic wood and supports the health and viability of our public forests. - NLBMDA supports best practices based on science, including fuel reduction, which ensure these forests continue to be available for use as a renewable resource. - NLBMDA supports greater sustainable harvesting of federal forests to meet long-term demand for lumber as part of a comprehensive plan that does not place U.S. private forests at a competitive disadvantage. - NLBMDA supports free market efforts to increase the availability of domestically produced wood products and building materials and supports measures to increase the competitiveness of U.S.based wood products manufacturers.
+- NLBMDA supports policies that encourage responsible federal forest management that maintains access to domestic wood and supports the health and viability of our public forests. - NLBMDA supports best practices based on science, including fuel reduction, which ensure these forests continue to be available for use as a renewable resource. - NLBMDA supports greater sustainable harvesting of federal forests to meet long-term

-- NLBMDA supports non-regulatory relief efforts by the federal government to coordinate with stakeholders during national emergencies to ensure drastic lumber price fluctuations do not negatively impact dealers. - NLBMDA supports efforts to revise the design values of species of lumber that adhere to an open, consistent and transparent process that assures participation of all parties in the supply chain and allow the marketplace a reasonable period of time to plan for any changes. - NLBMDA supports legislation clarifying the regulatory guidelines and enforcement rules of the Lacey Act to include the establishment of an "innocent owner" provision.
+- demand for lumber as part of a comprehensive plan that does not place U.S. private forests at a competitive disadvantage. - NLBMDA supports reforms to the National Environmental Policy Act (NEPA) that streamlines the environmental review and permitting process for timber sales on federal lands and expands the use of categorical exclusions to provide reasonable and timely access to the national timber supply. - NLBMDA supports free market efforts to increase the availability of domestically produced wood products and building materials, and supports measures to increase the competitiveness of U.S.-based wood products manufacturers. - NLBMDA supports non-regulatory relief efforts by the federal government that coordinates with stakeholders during national emergencies to ensure drastic lumber price fluctuations do not negatively impact dealers. - NLBMDA supports efforts to revise the design values of species of lumber that adhere to an open, consistent and transparent process that assures participation of all parties in the supply chain and allow the marketplace a reasonable period of time to plan for any changes. - NLBMDA supports legislation clarifying the regulatory guidelines and enforcement rules of the Lacey Act to include the establishment of an "innocent owner" provision.